Homemade Chai Spice Blend

 Why is chai spice exotic?
 Well, the cardamom and coriander add unexpected flavors, but still belong in the gang, if you know what I mean.
 And the white pepper is a must for a fun little bite.
 I’ve seen other blends for homemade chai spice that are basically pumpkin pie spice with cardamom added — also fun, but I wanted something that leaned further…. east, for lack of a better term.

 Cardamom and coriander are common spices in Indian cuisine, which I LOVE.
-If you buy a bottle of ground cardamom (not the cheapest spice on the rack) you can also use it in these recipes:
+If you buy a bottle of ground cardamom (not the cheapest spice on the rack) you can also use it in a lot of other recipes on my site.

 Coriander is pretty easy to find.
 I actually buy whole coriander (and whole cumin!) bulk at an Indian spice market and grind them myself.
 I keep pint mason jars full in my spice cabinet and use them all the time.
 I’m not sure I’d recommend grinding your own spices because once you start you can’t really go back.
 It’s a struggle — especially if you run out of everything at the same time.

-Speaking of spice blends, the Baking Mixes and Spice Blends section of my recipe index has all of my favorites.
+Speaking of spice blends, the Homemade Spice Blends section of my recipe index has all of my favorites.
 And a few extra ones are in my cookbook in the Pantry section in the back.

 I’ve got a REALLY, REALLY great recipe using this homemade chai spice coming up next week, so whip up a batch so you’ve got it ready to go!